Bezier Splatting for Fast and Differentiable Vector Graphics Rendering: Experiments

 \subsection{Experimental Setups}

-\textbf{Implementation details.} We implement Bézier splatting in PyTorch \cite{paszke2019pytorch} and optimize it by using the Adam optimizer \cite{2015-kingma} with a StepLR learning rate scheduler.
+\textbf{Implementation details.} We implement Bézier Splatting in PyTorch \cite{paszke2019pytorch} and optimize it by using the Adam optimizer \cite{2015-kingma} with a StepLR learning rate scheduler.
 The learning rate is initialized at 0.01 for color, 2e-4 for Bézier curve control points, and 0.1 for opacity.
 For the pruning and densification strategy, the opacity threshold is set to 0.02, and the overlap threshold based on Axis-Aligned Bounding Boxes (AABB) is set to 0.9.
 Following the approach in LIVE \cite{xu2022live}, new curves are initialized in a circular pattern, and the number of added curves matches the number of removed ones to maintain a constant total curve count.
 Open curves are optimized for 15,000 iterations, and closed curves are optimized for 10,000 iterations.
-Pruning and densification are applied every 400 steps until 14,000 or 9,200 steps, after which they are halted to stabilize the representation.
+Pruning and densification are applied every 400 steps until the last but 1,000 steps, after which they are halted to stabilize the representation.

 \textbf{Datasets.} We comprehensively evaluate our method across different image domains.
 We use the publicly available DIV2K \cite{Timofte_2017_CVPR_Workshops} dataset for evaluating natural images.
 Due to the high computational cost of baseline method LIVE \cite{xu2022live}, we uniformly subsample the DIV2K dataset by selecting one out of every four images, resulting in a final evaluation set of 200 images from the original 800-image dataset.
-Additionally, we evaluate our method on non-photorealistic images, including the clip art images from Clipart1K dataset \cite{inoue2018cross}, and cartoon images from Danbooregions dataset \cite{DanbooRegion2020}, to demonstrate its effectiveness for diverse types of images.
+Additionally, we test our method on non-photorealistic images, including the artwork images from Clipart1K dataset \cite{inoue2018cross} and cartoon images from Danbooregions dataset \cite{DanbooRegion2020}, to demonstrate its effectiveness for diverse types of images, as shown in Fig. \ref{fig:showcase}.